 Hoyas do like a decent amount of light; so a position with bright but indirect light will keep them happy.
 For my hoya family, I keep my linearis hung in the corner of my living space — pretty much next to the south-east facing window where I have put up a net to diffuse the light.
 I don’t have curtains so my plants can get maximum light early in the morning as the sun rises as this cottage I’m staying in temporarily is pretty dark.

 Variegated hoyas like my carnosa tricolour need more light than non-variegated types but make sure the intensity isn’t too much for the waxy leaves which can cause them to scorch.
 My carnosa tricolour is a bit closer to the net than my linearis + is positioned on a table, so it is close enough to the window to get good levels of light throughout the day.
 The most forgiving of my hoya trio is my pubicalyx which lives in my bedroom.
 It’s still a south-east position but the light is not as intense as downstairs because of the way the cottage faces.
 It’s around a metre away from the window on my dressing table + has been growing well for me this season.
 Prior to moving, all these plants were in my south-west facing bedroom which also worked well for them.
+Bear in mind that these are the conditions that are personal to my current environment + are used as a guide for you to compare with your own home.
+As I touched on above, it’s important to also remember that windows can be pretty different in size + if you live in a built up area, with other buildings close by, or if there are obstacles like trees outside, this all has an impact on the intensity of light.

 If you are hanging your hoyas, be sure not to hang them too high which might result in the top of the plant not getting enough light.
 I tweaked the length of my plant hanger to make sure it gets good light on top too.
 Something I’ve learned to be aware of over the years of keeping more mature hanging plants here at HPH is to asses the whole area they cover — make sure all parts of the plant are getting light so that they can continue to grow healthily.
 A potential issue is that parts that aren’t getting enough light will die back which can create an imbalance in how the plant looks.
 If your plant outgrows the space, consider hanging it differently or pruning it (more on that later).